 Just because you’ve moved out of the city doesn’t mean you get to stop being civil.
 Yes, you can play your tuba at all hours, assuming you live in a rural area or have soundproofed your walls.
 Noise travels, so conduct some tests to see what you can hear from the road or the neighbor’s side of the driveway, and then consider soundproofing your walls if the noise can be heard from the neighbor’s side.
 Leaving Fido outside to bark at the chipmunks or howl at the moon is lovely for him, but your block-mates may not find his crooning so charming.

 We all want to be good neighbors but what exactly does that look like in the ‘burbs?
 New Rules, and plenty of them.
-For starters, let your neighbors know ahead of time if you’re planning to do major work on your house; put your new Residential Privacy Fencing up with the pretty side facing them and be sure you don’t encroach on their property line.
+For starters, let your neighbors know ahead of time if you’re planning to do major work on your house; ask your fence company to put your new Residential Privacy Fencing up with the pretty side facing them and be sure you don’t encroach on their property line.
+I would recommend you do your research and hire fence builders that are experienced and well-established so that you can be sure the end result meets your expectations.
 Lower the music at night when you’re hosting your BBQ ragers and drop off a bottle of wine or fresh-baked cookies/muffins when someone has a baby, loses a parent, moves onto the street.
 Make sure that your motion detector spotlights aren’t left on all night, beaming right into their bedrooms.
 If you’re lucky enough, as I am, to be on a block-party block, step up to help plan it, or at least RSVP “yes.”

 Keep in mind that your decision to give the gardener the summer off or to put off addressing your peeling paint affects everyone’s enjoyment and property values (find another way to cut costs if needed).
 And, please, schedule your FreshDirect deliveries for after 8 am, so the beep-beep-beep of the truck backing up doesn’t wake the neighbors’ kids and their dog!